1. What is the role of the Single Resolution Board (SRB)?

-The sale of business tool enables resolution authorities to sell the institution (or parts of its business) to one or more purchasers with or without the consent of shareholders.
+The sale of business tool enables resolution authorities to sell the institution (or parts of its business) to one or more purchasers without the consent of shareholders.
 The resolution authority has the power to transfer shares or other instruments of ownership issued by an institution under resolution, and all or any assets, rights or liabilities of an institution under resolution to a purchaser that is not a bridge institution.
-The sale of business tool may be applied individually or in combination with other tools (Article 37 BRRD).
-As for all resolution tools, its use must promote the resolution objectives (Article 31 BRRD).
+The sale of business tool may be applied individually or in combination with other tools.
+As for all resolution tools, its use must promote the resolution objectives.

-The tool allows for the transfer of i) instruments of ownership issued by one or more institutions under resolution (share transfer) and/or ii) all or any assets, rights or liabilities of one or more institutions under resolution (property transfer) – depending on the corporate structure of the entity under resolution – to a bridge institution.
+The tool allows for the transfer of i) instruments of ownership issued by one or more institutions under resolution or ii) all or any assets, rights or liabilities of one or more institutions under resolution to a bridge institution.

-A temporary bridge institution (also known as a bridge bank) is created and, for up to two years, critical functions will be maintained a sale to a private purchaser, of either the whole or a part, can be concluded.
-Any residual part of the bank that has not been sold is then wound down in an orderly manner.
+A temporary bridge institution (also known as a bridge bank) is created and, for up to two years, critical functions will be maintained until a sale to a private purchaser can be concluded.
+Any residual part of the bank that has not been sold is then wound up in an orderly manner.

-Who will be the owner of the new bridge institution?
+- Who will be the owner of the bridge institution?

-The bridge institution must be wholly or partially owned either through direct state ownership or the resolution financing arrangements, or by one or more public authorities, and will be controlled by the resolution authority.
+The bridge institution is wholly or partially owned by one or more public authorities, and is controlled by the resolution authority.

-The asset separation tool is used to transfer assets and liabilities to a separate asset management vehicle (AMV).
+The asset separation tool is used to transfer assets and liabilities to a separate Asset Management Vehicle (AMV).
 It is temporarily created to receive the assets, rights and liabilities of one or more institutions under resolution or of a bridge institution.
-These are managed by the AMV with a view to maximising their value for an eventual sale, or an orderly gradual wind-down if immediate liquidation would be disadvantageous at that time.
+These are managed by the AMV with a view to maximising their value for an eventual sale, or an orderly wind-down.

-The asset separation tool is used to wind down and sell the elements transferred in an orderly manner while preserving the institution’s critical functions.
-It must always be applied together with another resolution tool (sale of business, the bridge institution and/or bail-in).
+The asset separation tool must always be applied together with another resolution tool (sale of business, the bridge institution and/or bail-in).

-Who will be the owner of the new asset management vehicle?
+- Who will be the owner of the asset management vehicle?

-The AMV is wholly or partially owned by one or more public authorities including the resolution authority or the resolution financing arrangements.
+The AMV is wholly or partially owned by one or more public authorities which may include the resolution authority or the resolution financing arrangements.

-In line with the general resolution powers of the resolution authority to take over shareholder rights, the transfer may take place without the consent of shareholders of the institution under resolution or any third party other than the bridge institution, and without complying with any procedural requirements under company or security law.
+In line with the general resolution powers of the resolution authority to take over shareholder rights, the transfer may take place without the consent of shareholders of the institution under resolution or any third party, and without complying with any procedural requirements under company or security law.

 The AMV should operate under the control of the resolution authority and subject to the following provisions: i) the resolution authority approves the content of the AMV’s constitutional documents; ii) the resolution authority either appoints or approves the AMV’s management body; iii) the resolution authority approves the remuneration of the members of the management body and determines their appropriate responsibilities; and iv) the resolution authority approves the strategy and risk profile of the AMV.

-What type of assets will be transferred to the new asset management vehicle?
+- What type of assets will be transferred to the asset management vehicle?

 Article 42(5) BRRD provides that the resolution authority may use the asset separation power to transfer assets, rights, and liabilities only in one of the following three scenarios:

-- The transfer is necessary to maximise the liquidation proceeds and preserve the value of the assets.
+3. The transfer is necessary to maximise the liquidation proceeds.

-How will the new asset management vehicle be funded?
+- How will the asset management vehicle be funded?

 The funding structure of the AMV will depend on the value and characteristics of the assets transferred.
-The amount of bail-in has to take into account a prudent estimate of the capital needs of an AMV.
-Any consideration paid by the AMV in respect of the assets, rights or liabilities transferred directly from the institution under resolution may be paid in the form of debt issued by the AMV, which may carry the guarantee of the resolution financing arrangement.
+If combined with the bail-in tool, the amount of bail-in has to take into account a prudent estimate of the capital needs of an AMV.
+Any consideration paid by the AMV in respect of the assets, rights or liabilities transferred directly from the institution under resolution may be paid in the form of debt issued by the AMV.